Convolutional Deep Kernel Machines: Related Work

 An alternative approach to getting a flexible kernel is to take the inputs, transform them through a NN (e.g.\ 10--40 layer CNN), then to use the outputs of the NN as inputs to a standard kernel.
-This approach is known as deep kernel learning \citedkl[DKL; ]{}, and should inherit most of the properties and flexibility of the underlying neural network.
-Recent work has extended DKL by using infinite width neural networks in the optimisation process to act as a regulariser \citep{achituve23gdkl}.
+This approach is known as deep kernel learning \citedkl[DKL; ]{}.
 DKMs are very different to DKL in that there is no underlying neural network.
-Instead the DKM directly transforms and allows flexibility in the kernels, without ever needing to use neural network weights/features.
+Instead the DKM directly transforms and allows flexibility in the kernels.

-Finally, there are a few other interesting modern approaches to using kernels. \citet{wu2022deep} uses a kernel viewpoint to design a closed-form, greedy layerwise training procedure for neural network weights.
-Their approach is very different if for no other reason than they are not in the convolutional setting, and they ultimately end up with NN weights, whereas DKMs work entirely with kernels.
+There are a small number of other ``deep kernel'' approaches such as convolutional kernel machines, \citep{mairal2014convolutional,mairal2016end,suykens2017deep,chen2019recurrent,tonin2023deep,achten2023semi}.
+These differ from our approach in that they lack the theoretical connection to representation learning in NNGPs, and thus cannot answer the questions raised in the Introduction.
+Moreover, many of these methods use a neural-network like architecture to give a flexible, feature-based approximation to an underlying fixed kernel, whereas our approach fundamentally allows for flexibility in the underlying kernel/representation; we believe this explains our performance advantage (Table~\ref{tab:nngp_ntk}).
+Nonetheless, there are fruitful connections to be drawn between NNGPs, physics-based theory \citep[e.g.][]{seroussi2023separation} and e.g.\ convolutional kernel networks \citep{mairal2014convolutional,mairal2016end}, and we hope that our work contributes to fostering a dialogue between these areas.